Q and As

 What does the Grant cover and for how long?

-Grants will assist with the typical costs of Scouting for up to 12 months, including membership fees, uniform requirements, costs and any equipment required for outdoor activities.
+Grants will assist with the typical expense of Scouting for up to 12 months, including membership fees, uniform and activity costs.

 The Family Support Fund does not provide funding for Jamborees or international events.
 Other Grants are available for these events.